linuxserver/docker-qbittorrent/README.md

 ## Versions

+* **25.05.24:** - Remove qbittorrent-cli as it still requires openssl 1.1 which is EOL.
 * **14.02.24:** - Only set/override torrenting port if the optional env var is set.
 * **14.02.24:** - Add torrenting port support.
 * **31.01.24:** - Remove obsolete compat packages.